 - Add in the salt and egg yolk and mix until combined

-- Slowly add the flour just until it is combined with the rest of the dough.
+- Slowly add the flour until it is combined with the rest of the dough.

-- Bake on non-greased no-stick baking sheet (there's tonnes of butter in the cookie) at 325 degrees for approximately 30 minutes or until golden brown.
+- Bake on an un-greased non-stick baking sheet at 325 degrees for approximately 30 minutes or until golden brown.

-- Remove from oven and when cool cut the 3 large cookies into triangles and let cool further or enjoy with a cuppa tea.
+- Remove from oven and when cool, cut the 3 large cookies into triangles and let cool further or enjoy with a cuppa tea.

-Do you bake homemade shortbread cookies?
-Leave me a comment and tell me your favourite cookies.
+Please leave me a comment below and tell me your favourite cookies.